vitest-dev/vitest/docs/guide/reporters.md

    Duration  1.26s (transform 35ms, setup 1ms, collect 90ms, tests 1.47s, environment 0ms, prepare 267ms)
 ```

-### JUnit reporter
+### JUnit Reporter

 Outputs a report of the test results in JUnit XML format.
-Can either be printed to the terminal or written to an XML file using the [`outputFile`](##Reporter-Output) configuration option.
+Can either be printed to the terminal or written to an XML file using the [`outputFile`](/config/#outputfile) configuration option.

 :::code-group
 ```bash [CLI]